theluxury/cellar-door/README.md

   * \v
   * \b

   Note that performance can be slightly improved by trimming this list, as none of the example tweets actually had \t \v or \b in them.
-However, they were added to the list for completness.
+However, they were added to the list for completeness.

 3. An empty line has been added after the tweets and before the unicode count for styling as in the example in the output.

 ## Assumptions for Feature Two

-1. All Hashtags with empty text after removing the unicode is considered the same node.
+1. All hashtags with empty text after removing the unicode is considered the same node.

 2. The 60 seconds window given is exclusive (tweets that are older than or equal to 60 seconds from the new tweet are evicted).